billmaterial/ESP-Home-CC1101-Kinetic-Switch-Transceiver/README.md

 This is the reason why a TI cc1101 based tranceiver is needed.

+The Transmitter part is for use with the DieseRC Wireless Kinetic Receiver units if you already have them.

 # Parts Used
 The Kinetic switches that this project has been written for are: DieseRC Wireless Kinetic Light Switchs.